 Engage Outside Expertise

 - Survey the market for cyber forensic service providers and understand the range of capabilities they offer for dealing with ransomware incidents.
 Focus on companies that have strong credentials, experience, and a superior reputation for cyber forensics.
-Your insurer and your cyber incident response coach can help to identify providers.
+Your insurer, cyber broker, and your cyber incident response coach can help to identify providers.

 - Learn about tools that may be available to decrypt different strains of known ransomware.
 Document learnings as a possible incident response resource.
 For instance, the No More Ransom Project is a good source of free tools for decrypting certain ransomware varieties.
 Other resources are also available, and should be investigated as part of pre-incident preparedness.
 Engage your cyber forensic service provider for support.

 - Understand the basics of cryptocurrency.
 Determine whether your legal counsel or cyber forensics provider will be responsible for managing any potential cryptocurrency transactions on your behalf.
 In addition to supporting a smooth, quick transaction, the external cyber counsel will also ensure compliance with OFAC or other regulatory guidance related to ransomware payments.
 Remember that cryptocurrency exchanges charge fees for cryptocurrency purchases.

 Minimize Exposure and Maximize Backup